shaunpersad/authless-comments-example/README.md

 ## Local Development

+### Dockerized

-Note: This project is set up to use Docker and docker-compose.
+Note: This project is set up to use Docker and `docker-compose`.
 To build and run with Docker, rename `.env.local-sample` to `.env.local` and fill out the necessary variables.
 Then, simply run `docker-compose up`.

+Notice that the `CONTENTFUL_CONTENT_MANAGEMENT_ACCESS_TOKEN` environment variable is not prefixed with `REACT_APP_` as the others are.
+This is on purpose, to prevent `create-react-app` from accidentally exporting this variable to the front-end code.

 When deploying to Netlify, remember to fill out the environment variables in Netlify's dashboard as well.

+### Non-dockerized

-If you do not wish to use Docker, you must set the `proxy.target` in `package.json` back to "localhost", and then follow the instructions below:
+If you do not wish to use Docker, you must set the `proxy.target` in `package.json` back to `http://localhost:9000` instead of `http://back-end:9000`, and then follow the instructions below.

-### Run the functions dev server

 Before developing, clone the repository and run `yarn` from the root of the repo to install all dependencies.